iain/ja/README.md

 ```

 To log the full request and full response, we need to do some monkey patching, so it is disabled by default.
 To enable it, call `Ja.enable_debug_logging!`.
 You may want to do this only for development/test but not on production, because it might mess with streaming responses.
 Full request logging will always log in `debug` log level and will always use the globally configered logger.

+If you have a logger that can accept hashes for some rich logging, you can enable that style by setting `Ja.enable_semantic_logging = true`

 ### Request ID